centerforaisafety/course.mlsafety.org/calendar.md

 permalink: index.html
 ---

+{: .highlight }
+> [Apply to participate in the Intro to ML Safety Summer semester](https://airtable.com/shredY1461hyCVYC6) by May 22nd to have your assignments graded and join in discussions with other students and a TA.
+>
+> Intro to ML Safety is an 8-week course that runs between 12 June - 14 August.

 # Schedule

-Legend: 🎥 lecture recording, 🖥️ slides, 📖 notes, 📝 written questions, ⌨️ coding assignment.\
+Legend: 🎥 lecture recording, 🖥️ slides, 📖 notes, 📝 written questions, ⌨️ coding assignment.
-[Get notified when applications open for the next semester of the course.](https://airtable.com/shruI8noZFrsgIpvD) Participate in our course to have your assignments graded and join in discussions with other students.

 {% for module in site.modules %}
 {{ module }}